 Army ROTC offers four, three, and two year scholarships, awarded strictly on merit to the most outstanding students who apply.
 The scholarship covers full tuition and fees.
-Additionally they receive a stipend of $300 a month as a freshman, $350 a month as a sophomore, $450 a month as a junior, and $500 a month as a senior; plus $1200 a year for books.
+Additionally they receive a stipend of $420 a month; plus $1,200 a year for books.

 4 Year Scholarships

 Four year scholarships are awarded to high school seniors preparing to pursue an undergraduate degree.
-You must have a minimum SAT score of 920 or an ACT composite score of 19 to compete for a scholarship.
+You must have taken the SAT or ACT to compete for a scholarship.
 Selection of four year scholarship winners is based on your GPA, the results of SAT or ACT tests, three school officials' evaluations; extracurricular, leadership and athletic activities; and an interview with a representative of the ROTC department.
 The application window is June 15th after your high school junior year until January 10th of your high school senior year.

 3 Year Scholarships

 The three year scholarship is awarded to students who have already completed one year of college.
 Selection is based on performance in academic studies and military science (if already enrolled in ROTC), successfully passing the Army Physical Readiness Test, a personal interview and observation by the PMS, and on demonstrated motivation towards an Army career.

 The requirements for the two year scholarship are the same as the three year scholarship.
 This is a great opportunity that is open to anyone who has two years to go to complete a bachelors or masters degree program.
 Prospective cadets may compete on campus for the scholarship.